• Home

 For liberation, compassion, peace, and well-being of all beings, we are interconnected in hopes for humanity toward social justice, racial equity, LGBTQIA+ affirmation, climate and environmental justice, anti-exploitation, indigenous reconciliation, and immigrant sanctuary.

 Great River Tendai Sangha is part of the Japanese Tendai-shu Buddhist tradition.
-Our local sangha is a branch of the Tendai Buddhist Institute and New York Betsuin in Canaan, NY.
+Our local sangha is a branch of the Tendai Buddhist Institute (TBI) and New York Betsuin in Canaan, NY.
 The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple Enryaku-ji, Tendai’s worldwide headquarters on Mt.
 Hiei in Japan.

 In 2006, originally called the Washington Tendai Sangha, we were founded on Rohatsu (December 8th) by Rev. Monshin Paul Naamon, Jushoku (abbot) of Karuna Tendai Dharma Center, Jiunzan Tendaiji “Tendai Temple of Compassionate Cloud Mountain", based in New York.
 Our new affiliate Sangha was placed under the leadership of Doshu, Rev. Chion Ernie Lissabet.
 For a little over one year, services were held in space leased from the Cherrydale Fire Department in Arlington County, Virginia.